isabelwang30/BENG183/Hierarchical Clustering.md

 # Hierarchical Clustering

 ## Overview
-1. What is clustering?
+1. What is Clustering?
-2. Hierarchical clustering technique
+2. Hierarchical Clustering technique
-3. Calculating similarity
+3. Calculating Similarity
-4. Limits on hierarchical clustering
+4. Limits on Hierarchical Clustering

 ## What is clustering?